mparker17/talk--behavioral-testing-pantheon-gitlab/slides.md

     * ... for our use case, [Pantheon][pantheon-pricing] is still cheaper by large margin
 4. Reading support pages and forums pointed me to [`pantheon-systems/example-drops-8-composer`][example-drops-8-composer]
     * it didn't solve the broken automatic updates;
-    * but it is a recommended way of adding creating a site with composer dependencies
+    * but it is a recommended way of managing a site with composer dependencies

 [example-drops-8-composer]: https://github.com/pantheon-systems/example-drops-8-composer/
 [acquia-cloud]: https://www.acquia.com/products-services/acquia-cloud